csu-signal/TRACE/README.md

 # Setup instructions

 ## Python Environment
 Python 3.10 or higher is required if using conda because of [this unresolved issue](https://github.com/conda/conda/issues/10897).
-A conda environment can be created with `conda env create --file handTrackingEnvironment.yaml`.
-If this is giving issues try using `handTrackingEnvironmentPartial.yaml` instead.
+A conda environment can be created with `conda env create --file multimodalDemo.yaml`.

+For those using rosch, the "multimodalDemo" environment was created on the C drive for shared use, it can be activated using: `conda activate C:\ProgramData\anaconda3\envs\multimodalDemo`.
+It requires VSCode to run as admin to use the environment with the interpreter/debugger.
+If you prefer to install the environment on your local account follow the steps outlined in the README.

 ## Azure Kinect SDK

 Both the [Azure Kinect SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md#installation) and [Body Tracking SDK](https://learn.microsoft.com/en-us/azure/kinect-dk/body-sdk-download) are required and can be downloaded/installed for Windows from the linked websites.
 Use version 1.4.2 of the azure kinect sdk and version 1.1.2 of the body tracking sdk if possible.

+Both of these libraries are installed in `C:\Program Files\` on rosch.

 Once the installation is complete, open `azure_kinect_wrapper/setup.py` and ensure that `K4A_DIR` and `K4ABT_DIR` are set to the correct locations.